mstaicu/aperitif/k8s/README.md

 $ kubectl create secret generic stripe-webhook-secret --from-literal=STRIPE_WEBHOOK_SECRET=whsec*\*...
 ```

-TODO: Provide the database URLs for each service via a secret depending on the environment

-# Anatomy of an imperative command:
+### Anatomy of an imperative command:

 ```
 $ kubectl create (-imperative command to create a new object) secret (-type of object to create) generic (-type of secret) <secret-name> (-name of secret for referencing in the pod) --from-literal (-indicates that we are going to add the secret information into this command, as opposed to from . file) key=value (--key and value, i.e. NODE_ENV=dev)
 ```

-# Explaining kubectl commands.
+### Explaining kubectl commands.
 This follows the hierarchy of markup inside declarative configuration yaml files

 ```
 $ kubectl explain deployments.spec.template.spec.containers.lifecycle
 ```

-# Adding a new service:
+### Adding a new service:

 1. Create the package folder, add sources, install dependencies
 2. Create the Docker image locally: